Teresa Carmody

 MRS. PORTER’S SALON.
 Mrs. Porter at home and hosting her monthly feminist art salon in collaboration with Echo Theater, Los Angeles.
 Learn more at the Echo Theater site.
 Co-hosted by Johanna Blakley.

 TODAY MUST BE SUNDAY. (formerly SECOND SUNDAYS) Re-visioning this holy day.
-Shameka Cunningham and I co-host this ongoing virtual conversation series about writing, art, spirituality, divination, feminism, and magic with a diverse group of visionaries working across disciplines and in a variety of modes.
+Shameka Cunningham and I co-hosted this ongoing virtual conversation series about writing, art, spirituality, divination, feminism, and magic with a diverse group of visionaries working across disciplines and in a variety of modes.
 Previous guests include: Lou Florez, Adriene Jenik, Selah Saterstrom and Kristen Nelson, Yolanda Pourciau, Keven Garcia, Janice Lee, and Amanda Yates Garcia.
-Free, though pre-registration required.
 View recordings of previous conversations at the Four Queens YouTube channel.

 For upcoming readings and performances check out my Instagram: @troseistrose